christian-schw/devops-capstone-project/README.md

 ![3 user story complete and next user story read an account](https://github.com/user-attachments/assets/0c58ef13-3c0d-41f3-9d47-b931633d8151)

-At the same time, the next user story was defined: Read an account from service (see column "In Progress").<br>
+At the same time, the next user story was defined: Read an account from service (see column `In Progress`).<br>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <br>
 <br>